O2X app

 about

-The O2X coaches’ web portal allows trainers to create both custom and template-based workout programs, share resources, and stay connected with athletes through seamless integration with their app.
-I were a part of the design team, focused on the UX research and consistent execution of the design deliverables.
+The O2X coaches' web portal allows trainers to create custom and template-based workout programs, share resources, and stay connected with athletes through seamless app integration.
+I was part of the design team, focused on UX research and consistent execution of design deliverables.

 my part

-UX Research / UI Design / Design System / Production Revisions / QA
+UX Research / User Testing / UI Design / Design System / Production Revisions / QA

 challenges & how we solved them